 As we have seen, investing can get you there, via passive income in the form of total return on financial assets.
 Another way is by owning a business – by owning a share of the profits from a business which you have successfully extradited yourself from.
 This has the added benefit of owning equity, which can lead to a big payoff in the event of a sale.
 In some circumstances this can negate the need to generate income at all: if you get £5M from selling your business at age 60 you probably don’t need to ever work again.
 You can also get this big pot from a high-risk investment that paid off.

 Uncertainty is cheaper

 Tim just wants to get to a point at which he’s comfortable.
 In two ways.
 First, he wants a big enough pot such that he feels confident it won’t run out.
 Second, he wants a big enough pot such that he receives enough income to live comfortably.

 This is partly just maths.
 Most people would struggle to live comfortably on £100 a month.
 But this is also a psychological problem.
 This is the amount of money that Tim would feel comfortable having, certainly not the amount he needs, and probably not the amount he would actually be comfortable having, either.
 He can lower this amount by getting more comfortable with uncertainty and a little bit of social abnormalcy.

 What’s also useful to think about is maximum usable wealth.
 At what point does more wealth make no real difference to your life, aside from flexing/boosting your ego?
 No, you don’t need a yacht.
-No, you don’t need to build a new library at your alma mater.
+No, you don’t need to build a new library at your old university.
 For me, that number is about £20M. £50M max.
 I really wouldn’t know what to do with money beyond that point.
 I mean, I even feel like that now sometimes and I only have £248.50 in my account.